 Professional, Experienced, Passionate

 Rachel Aiken, owner and director of Stellare Strings, is a performing violist and violinist in Youngstown, Ohio.
-Rachel also held the position as Personnel Director with the Youngstown Scoring Stage in 2017.
-She has performed as an orchestral member with the Trans-Siberian Orchestra, Disturbed, Michael Buble', Josh Groban, Newark Granville Symphony, the Youngstown Symphony, the Warren Philharmonic, Opera Western Reserve, as well as performing at the prestigious Aspen Music Festival.
-Additionally, she has appeared as a soloist with the Youngstown Scoring Stage as well as acclaimed sacred music ensembles such as the St. Joseph's Cathedral Choir.
+Additionally, Rachel is the Personnel Manager with the Youngstown Scoring Stage, extending her diverse expertise as a musician contractor.
+As a performer, she has performed regionally with popular acts such as the Trans-Siberian Orchestra, Disturbed, Michael Buble', Josh Groban, and in the classical realm with the Newark Granville Symphony, the Youngstown Symphony, the Warren Philharmonic, Opera Western Reserve, as well as performing at the prestigious Aspen Music Festival.
+She has appeared as a soloist with the Youngstown Scoring Stage as well as acclaimed sacred music ensembles such as the St. Joseph's Cathedral Choir.
 Rachel also specializes in improvisation and electric violin performances, currently with Steven Vance Entertainment.
 Rachel has also performed on fiddle with Gipson and Fitz at folk festivals and other bluegrass venues statewide.
 Rachel earned a M.A. from Ohio State University in String Pedagogy, and a B.M. in Viola Performance from Cincinnati Conservatory of Music.
 Rachel is proud to maintain a private studio of violin, viola of all ages and levels.